siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 012 Newton as Flux Accounting.md

 -\int_{\partial K}\mathbf{T}\cdot\mathbf{n}\,dA.
 $$

 The right-hand side is what later language calls force.
-It is not a primitive agent.
 It is the net rate at which momentum crosses the boundary.

 To connect this with motion of the object as a whole, define the energy in the region and its center of energy: